grafana/helm-charts/charts/loki-simple-scalable/README.md

 Instead, memberlist can be used which does not require a separate key/value store.
 The chart creates a headless service for the memberlist which read and write nodes are part of.

+You can find some working examples of this Helm Chart within the [docs/examples](/docs/examples) directory of this repo.

 ----

 **NOTE:**